eventflow/EventFlow/Documentation/ReadStores-Elasticsearch.md

 EventFlow makes a few assumptions regarding how you use Elasticsearch to store read models.

-* One read model per index
-* Deletion of all read models of a specific type equals deletion of an index
 * The host application of EventFlow is responsible for creating correct Elasticsearch type mapping for any indexes by creating index templates